singhya/TopicModels/README.md

 ![alt text](https://github.com/singhya/TopicModels/blob/master/Workflow.jpg "ECTM model for Hindi news articles")

-#### Data Pre-processing
-This contains scripts to generate input files required by the ECTM system and the SVM classifier.
-This involves separating each article into constituent named entities and regular terms (referred to as Non-Entities).
-- Used Polyglot to extract Named Entities from each article (https://github.com/aboSamoor/polyglot)

 #### ECTM
 Once we get data divided as entity-vocab, non-entity-vocab, entity-term-index and non-entity-term-index we run ECTM model on top of it.
 These input files are present in DataPreprocessing/processedData/ECTM.